Devesh-More/vendor_mgmt_system/README.md

 <ul>
 <h5>Postman Installations</h5>
 <li>Click on the link https://www.postman.com/downloads/ to download the Postman.</li>
-<li>Token Authentication: In the postman click on Headers and setup Authorization as key and Token your_token as value in the Headers.</li>
+<li>Token Authentication: In the postman click on Headers and setup "Authorization" as key and "Token your_token" as value in the Headers.</li>
 <h6>Getting all vendors details</h6>
 <li>Setup GET request on the postman and hit the API endpoint http://127.0.0.1:8000/api/vendors</li>
 <h6>Getting vendor with vendor-id</h6>
 <li>Setup GET request on the postman and hit the API endpoint http://127.0.0.1:8000/api/vendors/id</li>
 </ul>
 <ul>
-<h3>Vendor Creation</h3>
+<h3>Add New Vendor</h3>
 <li>Setup POST request on the postman and hit the API endpoint http://127.0.0.1:8000/api/vendors<br>
 Use below JSON object to create a vendor:<br>
 {